 Having a few rainy day activities in your parent toolbox isn’t a bad thing.

-Every once in a while there is nothing wrong with suggesting some activities to your child if she is really having a hard time coming up with something.
+Every once in a while there is nothing wrong with suggesting some activities to your child if they are really having a hard time coming up with something.

-Keep in mind though that you are not teaching your child any coping skills by always jumping to his rescue.
+Keep in mind though that you are not teaching your child any coping skills by always jumping to their rescue.

-Think of some toys that she hasn’t played with in a while.
+Think of some toys that your child hasn’t played with in a while.

 Suggest some craft ideas.
-If your child is older have him read/write a book.
+If your child is older encourage them read/write a book.

 Boredom Often Inspires The Most Creativity.

-Allow your child the chance to figure things out on his own.
+Allow your child the chance to figure things out on their own.